Bruce Rauner: Tax policy

-Rauner strongly opposed Governor Pat Quinn's proposal to make the 2011 temporary income tax increase permanent, instead calling for the Illinois' income tax rate to gradually be rolled back to 3 percent.
-On January 1, 2015, the income tax increase automatically decreased, with the personal income tax rate falling from 5 percent to 3.75 percent and the corporate tax rate from 7 percent to 5.25 percent.
+Rauner strongly opposed Governor Pat Quinn's proposal to make the 2011 temporary income tax increase permanent, instead calling for the Illinois' income tax rate to gradually be rolled back to 3%.
+On January 1, 2015, the income tax increase automatically decreased, with the personal income tax rate falling from 5% to 3.75% and the corporate tax rate from 7% to 5.25%.

 In July 2014, Rauner called for expanding Illinois' sales tax to dozens of services, such as legal services, accounting services, and computer programming, which were not subject to the sales tax in Illinois.
 Rauner estimated the expanded sales tax would bring in an additional $600 million a year.
 Rauner's services tax proposal was harshly criticized by Quinn, who said it would fall hardest on low income people.

 Rauner opposed a graduated income tax.

-Rauner received a 92 percent approval from Taxpayers United for America, the first time a sitting Illinois governor received a score of more than 70 percent from that organization.
+Rauner received a 92% approval from the right-wing, anti-tax lobby group Taxpayers United for America, the first time a sitting Illinois governor received a score of more than 70% from that organization.

 Term limits

 Rauner strongly favored term limits, and pledged to limit himself to no more than eight years as governor.
 He organized and funded a push to put a constitutional amendment imposing term limits on Illinois legislators on the November 2014 ballot, gathering 591,092 signatures.
-However, the term limits amendment was struck down in court as unconstitutional.
+The term limits amendment was struck down in court as unconstitutional.

 Infrastructure and transportation

-During his 2014 campaign, Rauner called for "billions" of dollars per year in public spending on infrastructure, but declined to detail how he would pay for the spending.
+During his 2014 campaign, Rauner called for "billions" of dollars per year in public spending on infrastructure.
+He declined to detail how he would pay for the spending.

-Also during his campaign, Rauner declined to take a position on the controversial Illiana Expressway and Peotone Airport projects advanced by Quinn.
+Also during his campaign, Rauner declined to take a position on the Illiana Expressway and Peotone Airport projects advanced by Quinn.
 After taking office in 2015, he suspended the Illiana project, pending a cost-benefit review.

-In February 2015, Rauner proposed raising highway funding and slashing transit funding, which he saw as inefficient spending.
+In February 2015, Rauner proposed increasing funding for highways and slashing funding for public transport, which he saw as inefficient spending.